cotiviti/smile-dh-helm-charts/docs/guide/smilecdr/ingress.md

 When using the AWS Load Balancer Controller, or Azure Application Gateway Controller, the service objects are instead set to `NodePort`.

-This can be overriden using `service.type` in your values file, but it is not recommended and may cause unpredictable behaviour.
+This can be overridden using `service.type` in your values file, but it is not recommended and may cause unpredictable behaviour.

 <!-- TODO: We may need to enable `target-type: ip` in the AWS Load Balancer Controller.
 If doing this, we will need to use pod readiness gates - https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/deploy/pod_readiness_gate/ .
 This will not work until healthchecks are functioning correctly. -->